-This report is in response to the Executives request in May 2019 to ask officers to look afresh at the various issues in relation to schools' modernisation and the requirements under the Schools' Organisation Code 2018 in the Llangefni area and to bring an appropriate report back to the Executive in due course.
+This report is in response to the Executives request in May 2019 to ask officers to look afresh at the various issues in relation to schools' modernisation and the requirements under the School Organisation Code 2018 in the Llangefni area and to bring an appropriate report back to the Executive in due course.

-Officers have considered reasonable alternatives for the education provision in the Llangefni area as a whole, and for Ysgol Bodffordd and Ysgol Corn Hir catchment areas.
-Officers conclude that a £10 million new Ysgol Corn Hir is proposed to ensure the long term sustainability of education and ensure that there are sufficient school places to meet the demands now and in the future.
+Officers have considered reasonable alternatives for the education provision in the Llangefni area as a whole, and for Ysgol Bodffordd and Ysgol Corn Hir catchment areas in particular.
+Officers conclude that a £10 million new Ysgol Corn Hir is proposed to ensure the current and long term sustainability of education whilst also ensuring that there are sufficient school places to meet the demands now and in the future.